 When dealing with ILA, you’re obtaining a long term lease, not complete ownership.

 When it comes to ILA residential lands, there might be a way to consider it buying rather than leasing, yet an agricultural land, such as this, is considered on a "lower level" for 3 main reasons:

 - In order to really sell and give over the full rights of ownership, you need a special waiver by the ILA.

 - You have to renew the contract every few years

-- The ILA as the right to decide he's not interested in extending the lease, which isn't the case when it comes to residential lands.
+- The ILA has the right to decide that they’re not interested in extending the lease, which isn't the case when it comes to residential lands.

 No. Being that renting is not koneh, the field remains in the owner’s possession and doesn’t belong to the renter.
 It also works the other way around: If a yid rents his land to a goy, he still needs to do the mitzva of shmita because the land belongs to him.